Haryana – The Abode of God

-The State of Haryana came into existence in 1966 when it was carved out of Punjab.
+The State of Haryana came into existence in 1966 when it was carved out of Punjab and 1st November is called Haryana day.
 The capital of both Haryana and Punjab is Chandigarh, a delightful planned city, designed by the French architect Le Corbusier, which has many places of tourist interest.
 Haryana ranks as one of India’s most prosperous states.

 Haryana is an ancient land and archaeological digs in many places have unearthed evidence of pre-Harappan and Harappan culture.
 It was claimed that Rishi Vyas wrote the Mahabharata here.
 The legendary battle described in the Mahabharata was fought on the fields of Kurukshetra.

 The region has witnessed many successive invasions from the North.
 The Huns, the Turks, and the Afghans invaded India through this area.
 King Harshvardhan became ruler of Thanesar (Kurukshetra) in the 7th Century AD and later ruled most of Northern India.
 The first battle of Panipat was fought here when the Mughals defeated the Lodhis in1526.
 Babur, a descendant of Timur and Genghis Khan, rode in with infantry and cavalry of 25,000 soldiers from Samarqand and defeated Sultan Ibrahim Lodhi of Delhi in this historic battle.

 The Sultan of Delhi was defeated despite his army numbering 100,000 soldiers.
 This was the first battle in which artillery was put to such effective use to win against vastly superior numbers.
 The battle led to the establishment of the Mughal rule in India, a period that saw the construction of many forts and architectural wonders including the Taj Mahal.
 30 years later, in 1556, a second battle was fought in the plains near Panipat, a battle that firmly established the Mughals as rulers of North India.
 Hemachandra the King of Delhi was defeated by Akbar’s armies in this battle.

 In fact, Panipat was witness to the 3rd battle in 1761 when the Marathas, who were then ruling the area, were defeated in battle by Ahmed Shah Durrani from Afghanistan.
 This battle marked the end of the period of Maratha rule.
 The period thereafter saw the advent of British rule in India.